+The inspector shall

-- The inspector shall check the Computerized System organization for availability of time-stamped records that allow reconstruction of the course of events relating to creation, modification and detection of an electronic record. - The inspector shall also assess for availability of means within the computerized system to ascertain authenticity, integrity and confidentiality of electronic records.
+- a.
+Check the Computerized System organization for availability of time-stamped records that allow reconstruction of the course of events relating to creation, modification and detection of an electronic record. - b.
+Assess availability of means within the computerized system to ascertain authenticity, integrity and confidentiality of electronic records.